LGBTQ themes in comics: Archie Comics

-In September 2010 Archie Comics introduced an openly gay character, Kevin Keller in Veronica #202, though it was only published in the U.S. and Canada.
+In September 2010, Archie Comics introduced an openly gay character, Kevin Keller in Veronica #202, though it was only published in the U.S. and Canada.
 In the story, Veronica quickly falls for the new-boy-in-town, with a sweet smile and chiseled good looks, Kevin.
 Kevin beats Jughead in a burger-eating contest, and he tells Jughead that he's not interested in Veronica because he's gay.
 Unbeknownst to Kevin, Jughead has a score to settle with Veronica.
 So, when Jughead requests for Kevin not tell Veronica about his sexuality, Kevin willingly agrees.
 The bulk of the story is about Veronica's cluelessness.

-As widely considered traditional, predictable, and wholesome publishers to the nth degree for generations, Archie Comics' open recognition of homosexuality through the addition of Kevin Keller came as a surprise to many readers.
+As Archie Comics had been considered traditional, predictable, and wholesome publishers for generations, the company's open recognition of homosexuality through the addition of Kevin Keller came as a surprise to many readers.
 However, as Lyle Masaki of AfterElton.com recognizes, "There is a long-standing misconception that sexuality has to be a part of a gay character, but being gay doesn't have anything to do with sex."
 Kevin went on to star in his own mini-series, and now is the star of his own digest-size series, and guest starred in the Life with Archie: The Married Life series, with the issue depicting his wedding becoming one of the fastest selling Archie comics in decades.